Racine man held on $1M bond for first-degree homicide in shooting death of Shawnte Hudson | Racine County Eye

 The Donovan Hines Foundation of Exuberance Co. exists to bring awareness and healing to…

-Stay up to date with emergency, crime, police and fire encounters.
+Stay up to date with crime, emergency, felony and other police encounters.
 The Racine County Eye and Kenosha Lens is your source for local news that serves our diverse communities.
 Subscribe today and never miss a beat.
 Visit our Police & Fire section to read more.

 Follow us on Facebook: Racine County Eye or Kenosha Lens, and Twitter to make sure you get the latest news.